For the sake of your children, your health and your pets, keep your home and car smokefree

 Top tips to keep your home and car smokefree

-- Keep an ashtray, umbrella and slip on shoes near the outside door for smokers to pick up when going out for a cigarette
+- Keep an ashtray, umbrella and slip-on shoes near the outside door for smokers to use when going out for a cigarette

 - Be sympathetic about smokers’ desire to smoke, but firm about your right to live in a smokefree home

-- Tell visitors why you have committed to keep your home and car smokefree
+- Tell visitors why you have committed to keeping your home and car smokefree

 Remember, you can only protect your family from secondhand smoke if you step right out of your home and car to smoke.